 - Client testimonials.
 Try to speak with other clients of your New York City lawyer—they can give you an idea of what it is like to work with not just their attorney but their law firm as a whole.
 Trust word of mouth recommendations from friends.

-For additional sexual harassment information from New York City Labor Lawyers
+For additional sexual harassment information from Labor Lawyers in New York City

-Visit some of our other pages for additional information on New York state and New York City sexual harassment laws by following the links below:
+For more information on New York City Sexual Harassment and how our sexual harassment attorneys can help, visit some of our other workplace sexual harassment related pages for additional information on New York state and New York City sexual harassment laws by following the links below:

 Types of Sexual Harassment